 A natural carpeting option that hides stains is wool.
 Wool is extremely soft and rich in appearance and is considered top-of-the-line in the carpet industry.
 However, the price reflects its resilience and durability.
 Often, it is at least twice the price of nylon or other synthetics, which places it out of reach for many homeowners.

 Acrylic is a synthetic fiber that is most similar to wool.
 It offers a spring under the feet and resists dirt and mildew because while wool holds moisture, acrylic wicks it away.
 It also tends to pill and is more costly than nylon, but it provides beautiful color and durability.
 Acrylic carpet resists soiling, stains, static and mildew, which also makes it easier to clean than wool.

 Textured carpet is known for its traditional and luxurious look.
 It features a smooth, level surface that provides a blend of soft comfort and traditional style, which helps to hide footprints in high traffic areas.
 If you are looking for a great “whole house carpet,” a textured carpet can be the best choice due to its universal style and versatility –complimenting every area of your home.

-Loop carpeting is low profile and has higher density construction, which make it a better performer.
+Berber carpeting is low profile and has higher density construction, which makes it a better performer.
 However, it can be less cushiony underfoot than other carpet styles.
-Loop carpeting is a great choice for practical performance and rooms that need a basic floor covering, as it helps to hide footprints in high traffic areas.
+Berber carpeting is a great choice for practical performance and rooms that need a basic floor covering, as it helps to hide footprints in high traffic areas.

 When searching for a carpet that hides stains and footprints, there are many options.
 It appears as though nylon is the best choice.
 However, wool is a smart natural alternative.
 Both work in high-traffic locations around the home and preserve a clean appearance.
 The final decision will have to be made according to your individual preferences and budget.